BY NCHIMUNYA MIYOBA

 The report states that the three mining companies’ Kagem, Chibuluma mine and Gemcanton undertook community projects some of which are aimed at promoting access to health, education water and sanitation hence contributing to the improvement of access to children’s right.

-It states that the projects undertaken by the three mining companies have been implemented with little or no consultation with communities and children at the grass level.
+It states that the projects undertaken the three mining companies have been implemented with little or no consultation with communities and children at the grass level.

-The findings further states that the contributions by the mining companies is mainly concentrated in two chiefdoms namely Nkana and Lumpumahence depriving other children in the remaining chiefdoms to access education.
+The findings further states that the contributions the mining companies is mainly concentrated in two chiefdoms namely Nkana and Lumpumahence depriving other children in the remaining chiefdoms to access education.

 Despite Lufwanyama been endowed with the best emeralds and having the second largest emeralds deposits in world the report findings states that contributions from the mining firms to the local authority have gone into general accounts hence used to finance annual national budget and general budgets for the local authority.